ARPOISE/ARpoise/pbl/src/Readme.md

-This directory contains a clone of the pbl library used for the arpoise directory service.
+This directory contains a clone of the pbl library used for the ARpoise directory cgi-service.